forseti-security/forseti-security/google/cloud/security/inventory/README.md

 In general, it's straightforward to add new resource to inventory.
 The workflow is designed to be generic, with the main steps as:
-* define the database table schema to store the resource data
+1. Define the database table schema to store the resource data.
-* create a new pipeline worker, to process the new table and the table fieldnames
+2. Create a new pipeline worker to process the new table and the table fieldnames.
-* write a transformation to flatten the data returned by GCP APIs into a format that's ingestable by the database table
+3. Write a transformation to flatten the data returned by GCP APIs into a format that's ingestable by the database table.

 Look at this PR for an [end-to-end example loading of a resource].